Direct temperature determination of a sympathetically cooled large 113Cd+ ion crystal for a microwave clock

-To measure the temperature of the {{SC}} Cd$^{+}$, the Doppler broadening of the transition of 5s$^{2}$S$_{1/2}$ $F=1$ to 5p$^{2}$P$_{3/2}$ $F=2$ is measured.
-During this measurement, the {{intensity}} of the 214~nm laser is set to 20~\textmu W/mm$^{2}$ to avoid cooling or heating the ions.
-The frequency of the 214~nm laser is scanned around the resonant frequency with a range of {{1~GHz}}.
-The measured line profiles are fitted by a Voigt function.
-The Lorentz linewidth of the Voigt function is set as the natural linewidth of the D$_{2}$ transition of $^{113}$Cd$^{+}$, which is 60.13~MHz ($2.647 \pm 0.010$~ns).\cite{moehring2006} The Gaussian linewidth {{from the fitting}} represents the velocity distribution of SC Cd$^{+}$ ions.
-Thus, the temperature can be calculated by \cite{hornekaer2001}
+To {determine} the temperature of {{SC}} Cd$^{+}$, {we measured} the Doppler broadening of the transition {from} 5s$^{2}$S$_{1/2}$ $F=1$ to 5p$^{2}$P$_{3/2}$ $F=2$.
+During this measurement, the {{intensity}} of the 214~nm laser {was} set to 20~\textmu W/mm$^{2}$ to avoid cooling or heating the ions.
+The frequency of 214~nm laser {was} scanned around the resonant frequency with a range of {{1~GHz}}.
+The measured line profiles {were} fitted {with} a Voigt function.
+The Lorentz linewidth of the Voigt function {was} set {as} the natural linewidth of the D$_{2}$ transition of $^{113}$Cd$^{+}$, which is 60.13~MHz ($2.647 \pm 0.010$~ns).\cite{moehring2006} The Gaussian linewidth {{from the fitting}} represents the velocity distribution of {the} SC Cd$^{+}$ ions.
+Thus, the temperature can be calculated {via\cite{riehle2006frequency,warrington2002temperature,drewsen2002ion}}

-where ${M}$ is the mass of $^{113}$Cd$^{+}$, ${c}$ is the speed of light, ${k}$ is Boltzmann's constant, ${\Delta v_{G}}$ is the Gaussian linewidth, and ${v_{0}}$ is the resonant frequency of the D$_{2}$ transition of Cd$^{+}$. {{A}} typical Voigt fitting of the laser-induced fluorescence (LIF) spectra is shown in Fig.~1.
-The intensity of the LIF signals is proportional to the number of resonant ions. {{And the temperature of the ions depends on $ V_{\mathrm{RF}}$ and the number of ions.
-As shown in Fig.~1, the temperature is 136~mK when $V_{\mathrm{RF}}=200$~V and 31~mK when $V_{\mathrm{RF}}=185$~V. These results indicate that the temperature of the ions is sensitive to the variation of $V_{\mathrm{RF}}$ for SC when there is a large mass difference between the two ion species.}}
+where ${M}$ is the mass of $^{113}$Cd$^{+}$, ${c}$ is the speed of light, ${k}$ is {the} Boltzmann constant, ${\Delta v_{G}}$ is the Gaussian linewidth, and ${v_{0}}$ is the resonant frequency of the D$_{2}$ transition of Cd$^{+}$. {Figure 1 shows {{a}}} typical Voigt fitting of the laser-induced fluorescence (LIF) spectra. {The LIF intensity is proportional to the number of resonant ions, and the ion temperature} depends on $V_{\mathrm{RF}}$ and the number of ions.
+As shown in Fig.~1, the temperature is 136~mK when $V_{\mathrm{RF}}=200$~V and 31~mK when $V_{\mathrm{RF}}=185$~V. These results indicate that the {ion temperature} is sensitive to the variation of $V_{\mathrm{RF}}$ for SC when there is a large mass difference between the two ion species.

-Ions with different charge-to-mass ratios {{haves}} different displacements due to the mass dependence of the pseudo-potential.
-In large {{multi-component}} Coulomb crystals, such displacements can result in a complete separation radially. {\cite{offenberg2008}} {{Moreover,}} the different radiation pressure of the cooling lasers will segregate {{the}} ions axially. {{In Fig.~2, only the axial separation is clearly shown.
+Ions with different charge-to-mass ratios {{have}} different displacements {owing} to the mass dependence of the pseudo-potential.
+In large {{multi-component}} Coulomb crystals, such displacements can result in a complete {radial} separation.{\cite{offenberg2008}} {{Moreover,}} the different radiation pressure{s} of the cooling lasers segregates {{the}} ions axially. {{In Fig.~2, only the axial separation is clearly shown.
 A clear radial separation is shown in Fig.~3, which is for fewer ions than in Fig.~2.}}